-- 4.4.6.1.
-RI EOHHS and CMS are committed to expanding new health care payment models aimed at improving health care quality and reducing cost by progressively moving away from volume based payments to value based payment arrangements that incorporate quality thresholds and shared savings and/or risk arrangements.
-Under the Demonstration, RI EOHHS for Demonstration Years 2, 3, and 4 will withhold a percentage of the Medicaid Component of the Capitation Rate, subject to the degree that the Contractor has implemented Alternative Payment Arrangements with providers that are in accord with RI EOHHS standards, as set forth in RI EOHHS Alternative Payment Methodology Guidelines for Medicaid Managed Care Organizations. - 4.4.6.2.
+- RI EOHHS and CMS are committed to expanding new health care 4.4.6.1. payment models aimed at improving health care quality and reducing cost by progressively moving away from volume based payments to value based payment arrangements that incorporate quality thresholds and shared savings and/or risk arrangements, as well as by creating partnerships with organizations using accountable care delivery models that integrate medical care, behavioral health, substance use disorders, community health, public health, social determinants, related social services, and LTSS.
+Under the Demonstration, RI EOHHS for Demonstration Years 2, 3, and 4 will withhold a percentage of the Medicaid Component of the Capitation Rate, subject to the degree that the Contractor has implemented Alternative Payment Methods with providers that are compliant with RI EOHHS standards, as set forth in RI EOHHS Alternative Payment Methodology Guidelines for Medicaid Managed Care Organizations. - 4.4.6.2.
 Offsets to Capitation related to Value Based Purchasing contracts - 4.4.6.2.1.
-During Demonstration Year 1 Contractor is expected to develop Alternative Payment Arrangements with providers that include the components outlined in Section 4.4.6.1 and that are deemed compliant with RI EOHHS requirements. - 4.4.6.2.2.
-For the period January 1, 2017 through December 31, 2017, Contractor shall have in effect Alternative Payment Arrangements with a value of not less than 20% of total payments to Health Care Professionals for Medicaid, Medicare Part A, and Medicare Part B services covered under this Contract.
+During Demonstration Year 1 Contractor is expected to develop Alternative Payment Methods with providers that include the components outlined in Section 4.4.6.1 and that are deemed compliant with RI EOHHS requirements.